BOND REPORT: Treasury Yields Get Lift As Draghi Comments Pressure European Bonds

 Yields and bond prices move in opposite directions.
 Treasurys took a cue from Europe.

-The yield on the 10-year benchmark note rose the most among the key tenors by 6.6 basis points to 2.204%, the highest since the release of the Fed's policy statement on June 14.
+The yield on the 10-year benchmark note rose the most among the key tenors by 6.3 basis points to 2.198%, the highest since the release of the Fed's policy statement on June 14.
+The move represents the biggest one day gain in more than 3 months.

 Continue Reading Below